Avaiga/taipy-doc/docs/manuals/core/user_core_concepts.md

 !!!
 Remark
     Since no task computes them, we can consider sales history, current month, and capacity as input data nodes.
-    The data nodes trained model and sales predictions can be considered intermediate data nodes, and the production orders as an output data node since no task is reading it.
+    The data nodes trained model and sales predictions can be considered as intermediate data nodes, and the production orders as an output data node since no task is reading it.

 # Job